neofob/TransAmerica/README.md

 Cycling Across America
 ======================

+A photographic impression of my trip under [21TransAmerica][1] page on Facebook.

 A tentative plan to ride across America from Blacksburg, Virginia to Astoria, Oregon by using Route 76 (TransAm).